Jacobi Fields in Optimal Control I: Morse and Maslov Indices: Symplectic geometry and Morse type theorems

 We prove it by a recursive computation of $\ind^+ Q|_{V_{i+1}^0}$ in terms of $\cL_m$, $m\leq i$.
 The main tool will be the formula (\ref{eq:index_formula}).
 We denote by $Q_i$ the restriction of $Q$ to $V_i^0$ and by $(V_i^0)^\perp$ the orthogonal complement of $V_i^0$ with respect to $Q_{i+1}$.
 First we establish the formula for $\ind^+ {Q_{i+1}|_{(V_i^0)^\perp}}$ and then for $\dim(V_i^0 \cap (V_i^0)^\perp) - \dim(\ker Q_{i+1} \cap V_i^0)$ in terms of $\cL_i$.

 \emph{Step 1.} We prove the following statement.
-Given two subspaces
+Given two subspaces $U_1,U_2$ such that

-we claim that the subspace $(U_1^{0})^\perp$ is equal to a subspace $W_2$ which consists of $(\zeta, v_2(\tau)) \in U_2^0$, s.t. there exists $\eta \in \cL_0$ for which the following conditions are satisfied
+we claim that the subspace $(U_1^{0})^\perp$ is equal to a subspace $W_2\subset U^0_2$ which consists of $(\zeta, v_2(\tau)) \in U_2^0$, s.t. there exists $\eta \in \cL_0$ for which the following conditions are satisfied

 This is a consequence of Lemma~\ref{lem:orthogonal}.
 Indeed, as we have discussed in Section~\ref{sec:optim} vector fields $X(\tau)$ are lifts of $g'(\tau)$.
-Therefore from formula~\eqref{eq:first_der} it follows that we can characterize the kernel in terms of the Hamiltonian vector field $X(\tau)$ as
+Therefore from formula~\eqref{eq:first_der} in Appendix~\ref{app:chrono}, which gives an explicit form for the first variation, it follows that we can characterize the kernel of $d E_{N_0,t}[\tilde{\omega}]$ in terms of the Hamiltonian vector field $X(\tau)$ as

 We apply Lemma~\ref{lem:orthogonal} with $A$ being equal to the operator